nus-cs2103-AY2122S1/ip/docs/README.md

 #### Run

-1. Double-click to run the IP in CLI mode
+Double-click the jar file to run the IP in CLI mode.

 Alternatively, run